Army MOS 18x: Your Fast Track to Special Forces

 • Communications

-The culminating event is Robin Sage, a 19-day field exercise.
-You’ll practice unconventional warfare in a simulated hostile environment.
+One of the highlights is Robin Sage, a 19-day field exercise focused on practicing unconventional warfare in a simulated hostile environment.

 Language Training and Assignment

-Your final step is 24-63 weeks of language training.
-The length depends on the difficulty of your assigned language.
-You’ll develop conversational skills to communicate with indigenous forces.
+Your final training step involves 24-63 weeks of language instruction, depending on the complexity of your assigned language.

-After graduation, you’ll be assigned to an operational Special Forces Group.
-Your journey as a Green Beret is just beginning.
+After graduation, you will be assigned to an operational Special Forces Group, marking the beginning of your adventure as a Green Beret.

 Special Forces MOS Options After the 18X Program